 The water that is available for beneficial use in Utah is quickly approaching full appropriation; water that has been claimed is nearing the amount that is available for use.
 The Division of Water Resources of the State of Utah has organized a three-part plan to "Plan, Conserve, Develop and Protect Utah's Water Resources."
 One of these three elements has a focus to "provide comprehensive water planning."
 Such planning is best achieved when current and accurate data on the uses of the state's water are available.

 The primary purpose of this thesis was to provide an evaluation, from data collected on various case studies across the state, on the accuracy of water rights information.
 The studies were selected based on land that had recently been developed from agricultural usage to residential, commercial, or other municipal uses.
 After identifying the accuracy of the water rights information, observations to the methods of recording water right transfers were made.
 A template to summarize a municipality's water rights will also be made available.

 Stephens, Dallin Paul, "The Transfer of Agricultural Water to Municipal and Industrial Usages" (2011).
 All Graduate Theses and Dissertations.
-Paper 834.
+834.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .